greg-js/arch-wiki-md-repo/wiki/_content/Internationalization-Korean.md

 	nabi

-	[nabi](https://aur.archlinux.org/packages/nabi/)<sup><small>AUR</small></sup><sup>[[broken link](/index.php/ArchWiki:Requests#Broken_package_links "ArchWiki:Requests"): archived in [aur-mirror](http://pkgbuild.com/git/aur-mirror.git/tree/nabi)]</sup> is a standalone Korean input method that is being developed by Choehwanjin.
+	[nabi](https://aur.archlinux.org/packages/nabi/) is a standalone Korean input method that is being developed by Choehwanjin.
 Nabi provides many unique features, such as Yethangul support.
 If you only need to use Korean and English input, you may want to install nabi.
 Currently, nabi causes an issue with chromium.
 When you press the spacebar, the preedit string will be placed after the space, causing your input to look like this: `한 글입력 에문제 가있습니다`

 If you have chosen which framework to use, continue with the configuration section.